 \section{Problem Statement}

-We propose the term \emph{ML property cards} to collectively refer to declarations like model cards and datasheets used by model providers in the interest of transparency.
-Our goal is to design a framework to generate verifiable ML property cards with the help of ML property attestations for training and inference.
-This will help attest information in ML property cards (a) for regulatory compliance, and (b) is not false or tampered.
-We first present the adversary model (Section~\ref{sec:threatmodel}), desiderata for an ideal attestation mechanism (Section~\ref{sec:desiderata}), and limitations of current attestation mechanisms (Section~\ref{sec:limitations}).
+We introduce the term \emph{ML property cards} to refer to transparency declarations like model cards and datasheets used by model providers.
+Our goal is to design a framework for generating verifiable ML property cards using ML property attestations for training and inference.
+This ensures the information in the cards is (a) correctly measured and (b) not falsified or tampered with.
+We begin by presenting the adversary model (Section~\ref{sec:threatmodel}), desiderata for an ideal attestation mechanism (Section~\ref{sec:desiderata}), and limitations of current attestation mechanisms (Section~\ref{sec:limitations}).